Electroid/url-parse/README.md

 ## Installation

-This module is designed to be used using either browserify or Node.js it's released in the public npm registry and can be installed using:
+This module is designed to be used using either browserify or Node.js it's released in the public npm registry and can be installed using npm, yarn, or bun:

 ```
 npm install url-parse